zextras/tech-doc/source/carbonio/_admin/auth.rst

       .. code:: bash

-         zxsuite auth saml import example.com /tmp/saml.json
+         # carbonio auth saml import example.com /tmp/saml.json

-      .. hint:: It is also possible to view or edit single attributes by using the ``zxsuite auth saml get`` and ``zxsuite auth saml set`` command options.
+      .. hint:: It is also possible to view or edit single attributes by using the ``carbonio auth saml get`` and ``carbonio auth saml set`` command options.

 .. _temp_auth_link: